avioconsulting/mule-health-check-api/Readme.md

 ## External System Monitoring

 The health check can be used to monitor external systems.
 This is done through custom health flows that are added to an application.
 The flow should contain a simple operation or query that validates the health of the system.
 This typically would be a simple `GET` http request to a target system, or simple `SELECT` SQL query on a database.
 The implementation is left up to the developer.
 Any information can be returned, but must include a `status` with values of **OK**, **ERROR**, or **UNKNOWN**.
+Make sure to add the flow names to the `external systems` parameter in the Health Check configuration.

 Below are some sample responses from external health check flows.

  ```
   {
     "systemName": "DB",